collective/getpaid.buildout/readme.txt

 package management tools to install it.

-For a list of available Windows installers, have a look at http://effbot.org/downloads/#PIL.
+For a list of available Windows installers, have a look at
+    http://effbot.org/downloads/#PIL.
 If you are on a Mac using MacPorts you can use "sudo port install py-pil" if you use the MacPorts provided Python as a base for your ploneout.

 How do I use it?
 ----------------

-Run the following command from the ploneout directory:
+Run the following command from the getpaid.buildout directory:

  $ python bootstrap.py